gcewing/logisim-cad/README.md

 ### Enforce HDL Names option

-Syntax checking of circuit names is now optional, for those who have no intention of using any HDL features.
+Syntax checking of circuit names is optional, for those who have no intention of using any HDL features.

 File Formats and Extensions